Major Revisions: Is Your Paper Still Safe?

 “Major revisions” is a standard outcome in scholarly publishing and generally indicates that substantive updates are requested prior to further editorial assessment.

-Preparing a clear revision package helps editors and reviewers evaluate how comments were addressed and how the manuscript has changed.
+Preparing a clear and systematic revision package helps editors and reviewers evaluate how comments were addressed and how the manuscript has changed.

 Related Resources